sosiristseng/sosiristseng.github.io/docs/school/super-resolution-microscopy.md

   * Not focused on a single point like in ray optics

 ### Higher order modes (TEM (l,m))
-* Laguerre-Gaussion beams -> important in superresolution.
+* Laguerre-Gaussian beams -> important in superresolution.

 ## Fourier Optics